Faculty

 A.B., Washington University; J.D., Cleveland-Marshall College of Law

-Professor of Law and Director of the Graduate Program in Financial Services Law
+Visiting Professor of Law and Interim Director of the Martin H. Malin Institute for Law and the Workplace

-Assistant Dean for Student Professional Development; Executive Director of the Institute for Law and the Workplace; and Lecturer
+Assistant Dean for Student Professional Development; Executive Director of the Martin H. Malin Institute for Law and the Workplace; and Senior Lecturer

 B.A.
 Biology, Hampton University; M.P.A., Roosevelt University; J.D., DePaul University College of Law

-Chicago-Kent's adjunct labor and employment law faculty augments the resident faculty and is key to maintaining the breadth of course offerings available to students.
-The adjunct faculty, drawn from leading area practitioners, offers real-world perspective through specialized electives and seminars and teaches research and drafting skills particular to the labor and employment field.
+In addition, Chicago-Kent's adjunct labor and employment law faculty augment full-time faculty and are key to maintaining the breadth of course offerings available to students.
+The adjunct faculty, drawn from leading area practitioners, offer real-world perspective through specialized electives and seminars, and teach research and drafting skills particular to the labor and employment field.